Minoration via Mixed Volumes and Cover's Problem for General Channels: Sampling from a Polytope

 Given a bounded, symmetric convex set $\mathcal{C}$ containing the origin in its interior, the norm $\|\cdot\|_{\mathcal{C}}$ defines a Banach space.
 Note that applying a nondegenerate linear transform on $\mathcal{C}$ does not change the Banach space structure (i.e., the resulting spaces are equivalent up to isomorphism).
 Now suppose that $\mathcal{C}_1$ and $\mathcal{C}_2$ are two such convex sets, and $B_1$ and $B_2$ are the corresponding Banach spaces; equivalently, $\mathcal{C}_1$ and $\mathcal{C}_2$ are the unit balls in the Banach spaces $B_1$ and $B_2$.
 The Banach-Mazur distance (see e.g.\ \cite{pajor,ideals}), in this context, is defined as

 Then $\log d(\cdot,\cdot)$ defines a metric on the space of all such Banach spaces.
 The Banach-Mazur distance plays an important role in the local theory of Banach spaces initiated by Milman \cite{milman1,milman2}.
-In this language, Lemma~\ref{lem_sampling} essentially established the following result: there exists a Banach space $B$ where the unit ball has at most $t^{\frac{n}{t}}$ vertices such that
+In this language, the explicit construction in Lemma~\ref{lem_sampling} essentially established the following result: there exists a Banach space $B$ where the unit ball has at most $t^{\frac{n}{t}}$ vertices such that

-for any $t>1$, where $\ell_{\infty}^n$ denotes the $n$-dimensional space equipped with the $\ell_{\infty}$ norm.
+for any $t>2$ independent of $n$, where $\ell_{\infty}^n$ denotes the $n$-dimensional space equipped with the $\ell_{\infty}$ norm.
 By duality, this is equivalent to finding Banach space $B$ where the unit ball has at most $t^{\frac{n}{t}}$ \emph{facets} such that

-We remark that the Hadamard matrix constructions also frequently appears in the estimates of Banach-Mazur distances; see e.g.\ the comment on p279 in \cite{ideals}.